-Animations serve to animate a Web Control's transition from one state to another, through its styling properties.
+Animations serve to animate a changes to dynamically-defined styling properties.

 While styling properties are static by default, they can also be defined in terms of variables that change according to user input or information from external systems.
 Changes to the values of such variables are reflected as changes in the appearance of the Web Control, and applying animations smoothens these transitions.

-Web Controls that allow animated style changes in this way will have an Animations section in their associated Inspector.
+Web Controls that allow animated style changes in this way will have an Animations section in Style tab of their associated Inspector.
 This is where you can define Transition Types and Transition Times.

 There are eight types of stylistic changes that can be animated: